SumitraBadrinathan/psci-338/README.md

 This repository contains R code from lab sessions for the class.
 Topics by week are as follows:

-* Introduction to R: basics of R, including naming objects, indexing, creating lists & vectors
+* Introduction to R: Basics of R including arithmetic, naming objects, indexing, creating lists & vectors

-* Reading in data and data manipulation
+* Reading in data and data manipulation: Reading in and manipulating data on Amnesty's International's assessment of state terror in 1994

 * Graphics and data visualization